kajahno/github-gist-checker/server/README.md

 ### Build image

-Run app:
+Builds the docker image:
   ```
   $ make build
   ```

 ### Run image and map to port 8000

-This will start a database, apply the migrations, and start the app
+This will start a local database, apply the migrations, and start the app

 Run:
   ```